An overview of HTTP

-Each individual request is sent to a server, which will handle it and provide an answer, called the response.
-Between this request and response there are numerous entities, collectively designed as proxies, which perform different operations and act as gateways or caches, for example.
+Each individual request is sent to a server, which handles it and provides an answer called the response.
+Between the client and the server there are numerous entities, collectively called proxies, which perform different operations and act as gateways or caches, for example.

 In reality, there are more computers between a browser and the server handling the request: there are routers, modems, and more.
 Thanks to the layered design of the Web, these are hidden in the network and transport layers.
-HTTP is on top at the application layer.
-Although important to diagnose network problems, the underlying layers are mostly irrelevant to the description of HTTP.
+HTTP is on top, at the application layer.
+Although important for diagnosing network problems, the underlying layers are mostly irrelevant to the description of HTTP.

-The user-agent is any tool that acts on the behalf of the user.
-This role is primarily performed by the Web browser; a few exceptions being programs used by engineers, and Web developers to debug their applications.
+The user-agent is any tool that acts on behalf of the user.
+This role is primarily performed by the Web browser, but it may also be performed by programs used by engineers and Web developers to debug their applications.

 The browser is always the entity initiating the request.
-It is never the server (though some mechanism have been added over the years to simulate server-initiated messages).
+It is never the server (though some mechanisms have been added over the years to simulate server-initiated messages).

-To present a Web page, the browser sends an original request to fetch the HTML document from the page.
-It then parses this file, fetching additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
-The Web browser then mixes these resources to present to the user a complete document, the Web page.
+To display a Web page, the browser sends an original request to fetch the HTML document that represents the page.
+It then parses this file, making additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
+The Web browser then combines these resources to present the complete document, the Web page.
 Scripts executed by the browser can fetch more resources in later phases and the browser updates the Web page accordingly.

 A Web page is a hypertext document.
-This means some parts of displayed text are links which can be activated (usually by a click of the mouse) to fetch a new Web page, allowing the user to direct their user-agent and navigate through the Web.
-The browser translates these directions in HTTP requests, and further interprets the HTTP responses to present the user with a clear response.
+This means some parts of the displayed content are links, which can be activated (usually by a click of the mouse) to fetch a new Web page, allowing the user to direct their user-agent and navigate through the Web.
+The browser translates these directions into HTTP requests, and further interprets the HTTP responses to present the user with a clear response.

-On the opposite side of the communication channel, is the server which serves the document as requested by the client.
-A server presents only as a single machine virtually: this is because it may actually be a collection of servers, sharing the load (load balancing) or a complex piece of software interrogating other computers (like cache, a DB server, e-commerce servers, …), totally or partially generating the document on demand.
+On the opposite side of the communication channel is the server, which serves the document as requested by the client.
+A server appears as only a single machine virtually; but it may actually be a collection of servers sharing the load (load balancing), or a complex piece of software interrogating other computers (like cache, a DB server, or e-commerce servers), totally or partially generating the document on demand.

 Host header, they may even share the same IP address.

 Between the Web browser and the server, numerous computers and machines relay the HTTP messages.
-Due to the layered structure of the Web stack, most of these operate at the transport, network or physical levels, becoming transparent at the HTTP layer, and could add significant impact on performance.
+Due to the layered structure of the Web stack, most of these operate at the transport, network or physical levels, becoming transparent at the HTTP layer and potentially having a significant impact on performance.
 Those operating at the application layers are generally called proxies.
-These can be transparent, or not (changing requests going through them or not), and may perform numerous functions:
+These can be transparent, forwarding on the requests they receive without altering them in any way, or non-transparent, in which case they will change the request in some way before passing it along to the server.
+Proxies may perform numerous functions:

 - caching (the cache can be public or private, like the browser cache)

-- filtering (like an antivirus scan, parental controls, …)
+- filtering (like an antivirus scan or parental controls)

-- load balancing (to allow multiple servers to serve the different requests)
+- load balancing (to allow multiple servers to serve different requests)

 - authentication (to control access to different resources)